jftuga/date_gap_finder/README.md

 ## insert rows for date gaps and overwrite original file
 * Use `-O` to overwrite the original file
-* * a *date-version* backup file will be created containing the original file
+* * a *date-versioned* backup file will be created containing the original file
 * Use `-R` to add `0` to all missing columns of all missing rows
 * Note that a backup file similar to this has been created: `e--20210506.162151.bak`
+* * The naming convention is `filename--YYYYMMDD.HHMMSS.bak`
 ```
 PS C:> .\date_gap_finder.exe insert -a 1 -u days -R 0 -O .\e.csv
 PS C:> cat e.csv